 Consumer Credit Counseling

 There are consumer credit counseling options that allow for millions of Americans in debt, a way to retake control of their financial future.
 How?
 By combining financial education, assessment, advice, goals and plan of action.
 Since Credit is the ability to borrow money, while Debt is the result of borrowing money, they are two sides of the same coin.
-The other side of consumer credit counseling is consumer debt counseling, The debt counseling often results in a Debt Management Plan to centralize control and pay down the consumer debt.
-Consumer credit counseling can offer a consumer various additional benefits as well.
-If you’re just starting out and are struggling to manage credit (excessive debt), consumer credit counseling options can result in a major improvement in your future life.
+The other side of consumer credit counseling is consumer debt counseling, Consumer debt counseling often results in a Debt Management Plan to centralize control and pay down your debt.
+Here is an overview of consumer credit counseling options that can result in a major improvement in your financial life.

 What Is Consumer Credit Counseling?

 Consumer credit counseling (the other side of debt counseling) is a process via a third-party advisor or agency to provide information, guidance and support on budgeting, credit, money and debt management.
 Often this counseling is performed at no or minimal cost to the consumer.
 The goal of consumer credit counseling is to help you improve your financial situation by avoiding excessive debt that you cannot comfortable maintain.

 Here are the basic things to know about consumer credit counseling:

 - Generally Offered By Non-Profit (Minimal Cost) Organizations.